outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

         - identifying different causes of data corruption error

-          - different reasons for errors might cause difference impact on prediction function, which can be identified
+          - different reasons for errors might have a different impact on the prediction function, which can often be identified

             - a cause of 'logging error' in logging the wrong value for a variable would have a high probability of causing error, if there are no data validation rules (logging passengers' attributes was checked many times)
             - a cause of 'identification error' in logging the wrong value because a variable value was ambiguous (age or gender was not determinable and was logged incorrectly from this misidentification) would change the probability of error